ionic-team/cs-demo-iv/README.md

-# Ionic Customer Success Demo - Identity Vault on Capacitor
+# Ionic Customer Success Demo - Identity Vault

-This application shows the use of Ionic's Identity Vault within a hybrid mobile application that was built using Capacitor.
+This application shows the use of Ionic's Identity Vault within a hybrid mobile application.
 We assume that you have access to Ioinic's Identity Vault product.
 If this is not the case, please contact our sales department.

 ## Building